 Term life insurance coverage is terminated at the end of the term.
 Permanent life insurance can be costly.
 Medical examinations typically required for both.

-Annuities may have high annual fees.
+Some annuities may have high annual fees.
 Early withdrawal of funds may result in high surrender charges and tax consequences.
-You may lose control of your principal.

 Life insurance and annuities can help protect your finances in different ways